telerik/xaml-docs/licensing/protecting-telerik-assembly.md

 <!-- -->

 3. Execute steps **3-7** from the previous section.

+## Building the Source Code After Assembly Protection Code Changes

+After enabling the assembly protection by modifying the code as shown in the previous section of this article, the source code of Telerik UI for WPF should be rebuild.
+The produced dlls can be redistributed with the final product.
+To see how to properly rebuild the source code, check the following documents in [the .zip file with Telerik's source](https://www.telerik.com/account/product-download?product=RCWPF):

+* `C:\Telerik UI for WPF Source Code\Build\BuildInstructions\Source Code Build Instructions for .NET Framework (4.0 and 4.5).rtf`
+* `C:\Telerik UI for WPF Source Code\Build\BuildInstructions\Source Code Build Instructions for .NET.rtf`

 ## See Also
 * [Installing Telerik UI on your Computer]({%slug installation-installing-which-file-do-i-need%})